Red Palace and Red Square

 Red Palace and Red Square is located in the middle of Renmin Road and also at the center of Haifeng downtown, Guangdong Province, China.
-In the Great Revolutionary Period of China, communists in Haifeng County (now under Shanwei Municipality) and Lufeng County (now under Shanwei Municipality) of Guangdong Province led by Peng Pai built up the Hai-Lu-Feng Soviet Worker-Peasant-Soldier Government, the very first soviet regime in China.
+In the Great Revolutionary Period of China, communists in Haifeng County and Lufeng County (now both under Shanwei Municipality) of Guangdong Province led by Peng Pai built up the Hai-Lu-Feng Soviet Worker-Peasant-Soldier Government, the very first soviet regime in China.

 Origin and name

 The Red Palace and Red Square used to be an old-style school during the Ming dynasty.
 In 1927, between November 18 and 21, the Haifeng Soviet Congress of Worker-Peasant-Soldiers was held there.
 During this congress, the Haifeng Soviet Government was established.
 The congress also decided to brush walls around the palace with red paint and cover the indoor walls with red cloth, imitating the Red Palace in Moscow, Russia.
 Hence, the first Red regime was established.
 They also gave this old-style school a new name—Red Palace.
 After that, many important meetings were held in the Red Palace and the square to the east of it was named the Red Square.
 It was called “Dongcang Bu” (东仓埔) before that and covered an area of more than 22 square kilometers.

 After the establishment of the Chinese soviet regime, Peng Pai, the leader of the regime proposed the construction of a gate for the Red Square and a Platform for speeches.
 Then the gate and the platform were built.
 There is a golden five-pointed star and two Chinese characters—红场 (Red Square) embossed at the top of the gate and a couplet at both sides of the gate inscribed with “铲除封建势力，实行土地革命” (Wipe out the feudal forces, Carry out Agrarian Revolution).
 At the center of the square, a speech transmission station was set up for the convenience of rallies.
 On December 1, 1927, a rally with over 50,000 participants was held to celebrate the establishment of Haifeng Soviet Government.
 On Jan.
 1st 1928, troops from Nanchang City after Nanchang Uprising led by Dong Lang (董朗) Yan Changxi (颜昌熙) met troops from Guangzhou City after Guangzhou Uprising in the square and successfully joined together.

 In 1986, the bronze statue of Peng Pai was set in the Red Square 57 years after his sacrifice for revolution.